starkbank/sdk-python/README.md

     file.write(qrcode)
 ```

-Be careful not to accidentally enforce any encoding on the raw pdf content,
+Be careful not to accidentally enforce any encoding on the raw png content,
-as it may yield abnormal results in the final file, such as missing images
+as it may corrupt the file.
-and strange characters.

 ### Cancel an invoice